Flames Financial Planning | Minnesota

 How much does Flames Financial Planning cost?

-Flames FP offers annual memberships of $2,000, $4,200, or $6,200 depending on planning complexity.
+Standard annual memberships are $2,000, $4,200, or $6,200 depending on planning complexity.
+Flames FP does not charge a percentage of assets under management.

 Does Flames FP work with Minnesota clients?

 Yes.
 Flames FP is Minnesota-based and can work with local and virtual clients where permitted by registration and compliance requirements.
+See the flat-fee financial advisor in Minnesota guide for comparison questions.